 Ten tickets: €10

 Each tram stop has a ticket machine where you can buy all types of these tickets.
 All you need to do is to get the ticket validated once you get in the tram.
 At the moment, there isn’t a tram line from the Nice Airport to the city center.
 The line is expected to open at the early 2019.
 However, you can take a bus from the airport.
-We’ve published a comprehensive guide of accessing Nice Airport and Nice city center right here.
+We’ve published a comprehensive guide on transportation to and from Nice Airport.

 Local Attractions in Nice